Linux last and lastb command

-last searches back through the file /var/log/wtmp (or the file designated by the -f flag) and displays a list of all users logged in (and out) since that file was created.
-Names of users and tty's can be given, in which case last will show only those entries matching the arguments.
+The last command searches back through the file /var/log/wtmp (or the file designated by the -f flag) and displays a list of all users logged in (and out) since that file was created.
+Names of users and tty's can be given, in which case last shows only those entries matching the arguments.
 Names of ttys can be abbreviated, thus last 0 is the same as last tty0.

-When last catches a SIGINT signal (generated by the interrupt key, usually control-C) or a SIGQUIT signal (generated by the quit key, usually control-\), last will show how far it has searched through the file; in the case of the SIGINT signal, last will then terminate.
+When last catches a SIGINT signal (generated by the interrupt key, usually control-C) or a SIGQUIT signal (generated by the quit key, usually control-\), last shows how far it has searched through the file; in the case of the SIGINT signal, last then terminates.

 The pseudo-user "reboot" logs in each time the system is rebooted.
-Thus last reboot will show a log of all reboots since the log file was created.
+Thus, last reboot shows a log of all reboots since the log file was created.

 last [-R] [-num] [ -n num ] [-adFiowx] [ -f file ] [ -t YYYYMMDDHHMMSS ] [ name...] [tty...]

 lastb [-R] [-num] [ -n num ] [ -f file ] [-adFiowx] [name...] [tty...]